Updated March 31, 2026

 - Commercial auto liability minimums in New Mexico are $25,000/$50,000/$10,000, which matters if your dog walking business uses a vehicle for client visits, pet transport, or route-based service calls.

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so dog walking companies renting office, storage, or kennel-related space may need evidence of coverage.
+- Most commercial leases in New Mexico require proof of general liability coverage, so dog walking companies renting office, storage, or kennel-related space may need evidence of coverage.

 - Coverage requests should account for endorsements that reflect dog walking operations, including client property damage coverage, animal liability insurance, and professional liability for dog walkers in New Mexico.